Abuzar-Aslam/LocationSearch/ReadMe.md

 # Location Search App

-Location Search App is an Android Application to be used for searching a city and showing its location in the Map.
+Location Search App is an Android Application to be used for searching a city and show it in the Map.
 It's main feature is the search optimization that can handle a large amount of data and show results instantly.

 ## Features

 - Load list of cities from a json file
 - Search Optimization
-- As user key in a character, app will show in the list of suggested cities in sorted List form where the name starts with the user's input
+- As user key in a character, app will show in the list of suggested cities where the name starts with the user's input
-- Show in the map the exact location of the city on user click on any city Item from the search result
+- Show in the map the exact location of the city that user click on any city item from the list

 ## Tech